 The Pinnacles is located at the Nambung National Park, this attraction is tagged as one of Australia’s most unique natural landscapes.
 Several bunch of steepled limestone have formed over a thousand years which is perfect when explored by foot, especially during the mildly breezy night while stargazing.

 This is the perfect destination for those who have curiosity towards the state’s art and culture.
 Here are some of the most notable art and cultural institutions found at the Perth Cultural Centre:

 - Perth Institute of Contemporary Arts

 - State Theatre Centre of Western Australia

-Port Beach is the locals’ favourite go-to beach, being near to Fremantle via a 5-minute drive or a 30-minute drive from south of Perth.
-White sands, magnificent sunset, and a good surfing spot are what keeps people coming back to this classic beach fave.
+Port Beach is the locals’ favourite go-to beach, being near to Fremantle via 5-minute drive or 30-minute drive from south of Perth.
+White sands, magnificent sunset, and a good surfing spot is what keeps people coming back to this classic beach fave.
 Port Beach is currently under renovation but you can still enjoy the beach, nonetheless.